Gin Wigmore: 2011 - 2013: Gravel & Wine

-Blood to Bone
+2014 and 2015: Blood to Bone

 On 14 August 2014, Wigmore had confirmed she had begun studio production on her third LP.
 Throughout 15 to 22 August, Wigmore had worked in West Hollywood.
 But on 25 August 2014, Wigmore posted a picture of the beginning of her thirteen-day studio work at Blakeslee Recording Studios in North Hollywood, California.
 Stephen Rusch is engineering the album.
 On 29 January 2015, Wigmore posted the album cover and title of her the third LP, Blood to Bone, which was scheduled for release by Island Records on 26 June 2015.
 It was Wigmore's third straight chart-topper in New Zealand, and also debuted at #13 at the ARIA Charts, her biggest Australian performance.
 In the United States, Blood to Bone came out in August, and entered the Billboard Alternative Albums chart the following month.

 Her song "New Rush" was featured on the soundtrack of FIFA 16.
 On 6 June 2015, she released a new promotional single entitled "Willing To Die" featuring the American rapper Logic & the Australian rapper Suffa of The Hilltop Hoods.
 The song samples the Alan Lomax recording "Rosie", which David Guetta also sampled on his track "Hey Mama", released in March 2015.

-Ivory
+2016 - 2018: pregnancy and Ivory

 On 2 September 2016, Wigmore announced on Facebook she had begun work on her fourth studio album.
 Later on 3 November, Wigmore dropped "Dirty Mercy", the lead single from her upcoming fourth album, which she had expected to release in 2017.
 Wigmore said that she started working in May, and soon came up with ten new songs, while described the album as "a very eclectic mash of styles as I seem to struggle at settling for one particular genre of music with my albums."
 Also in November, Wigmore started another North American tour, beginning at the Corona Capital festival in Mexico City, and extending to cities in the United States up until December.

 In 2017, she was a presenter at TEDxScottBase, filmed in New Zealand's Antarctic research facility.
 There Wigmore revealed another new song, "Thoughts of You".